McQuade Park: Heritage listing

-McQuade Park is of State heritage significance because it is an outstanding and rare feature of Governor Macquarie's concept of a planned country town in 1810.
+According to its New South Wales State Heritage Register listing, McQuade Park is of State heritage significance because it is a rare feature of Governor Macquarie's concept of a planned country town in 1810.
 A central square played a pivotal role in a Macquarie town and McQuade Park retains this role in relation to public activities and open space, as well as its relationship to one of the great early churches and cemeteries of New South Wales (St Matthews).
 The intimate association with Macquarie himself and with his chief surveyor, James Meehan, is of state significance.

 The early adjustment in the shape and dimensions of the park is significant because it offers uncommonly legible evidence of the accommodations which colonial governments made with landowners to respect existing rights.
 The later extensions of functions within the park, including sporting, recreational and commemorative, have not obscured the original purpose of Macquarie's Great Square, though many of these additional functions have local rather than state significance.
 The Boer War Memorial is, however, an exception because of its rarity and because of the aesthetic merit of O'Kelly's carvings of mounted troopers from the South African engagement.

 McQuade Park was listed on the New South Wales State Heritage Register on 14 January 2011 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 McQuade Park is of State Historical significance because it is a powerful testimony to the first stage of formal town-planning in New South Wales.
 The expanse of open green space in the centre of Governor Macquarie's most significant Hawkesbury town has survived and been expanded over two centuries and is still today an essential historic asset for public recreation, both sporting and passive.
 Its deliberate siting adjacent to the iconic Anglican Church of St Matthew and cemetery enhances the state significance of both park and church and cemetery.